-Groundwater chemistry includes sampling for water chemistry and aquatic stable isotopes (2H and 18O- H_2O only).
-These protocols should be completed on the same day as each other at each site.
+Groundwater chemistry includes sampling for water chemistry and aquatic stable isotopes (2 H and 18 O-H ${2}$ O only).
+These protocols should be completed on the same day as each other.

-Groundwater samples will be collected twice per year from a subset of 4 wells at Rio Guilarte (Table 4).
-There are no groundwater wells at Rio Cupeyes.
-The wells will be specified prior to sampling and will remain the same between bouts.
-The four sampling wells are selected in attempt to cover all of the following categories: upstream, downstream, right bank, and left bank.
+Groundwater samples will be collected twice per year from all wells at BLWA and TOMB, and a subset of 4 wells at MAYF (Table 7).
+The four sampling wells at MAYF are selected in attempt to cover all of the following categories: upstream, downstream, right bank, and left bank.
 Preference is also given to wells that are closer to the surface water chemistry sampling locations.
 This strategy enables the study of surface-groundwater interaction in the hyporheic zone and allows for more direct comparison to surface water chemistry data.

 Sampling will occur between 20-30% and 70-80% of the historically available cumulative discharge curve.
-Dates are summarized in Table 5 and shown in relation to the cumulative discharge in Figure 3 below.
+Dates are summarized in Table 8 and shown in relation to the cumulative discharge in Figure 3 below.
 Groundwater sampling should be timed to occur on the same day (preferred) or within 1-2 days (preferably 1 day) of the surface water collection.
 Dates will be refined after the first few years of site-specific water table data are available for analysis.